adferrin/100-Days-of-Code/Feb2021/feb17.md

 ### Day 13: February 17, 2021
 ##### FreeCodeCamp

 **Today's Progress**: I finished the React section of the front end frameworks today and just began the Redux.
-I also kept working on my random quote machine.
+I also kept working on my random quote machine and got a passable project but it still needs some styling.

 **Thoughts** I haven't ever worked with Redux so I think that this section is going to be more challenging than the React.
 I think that I'm going to be looking through the docs quite a lot for this section.